Is Seeing a Genetic Counselor Right for You?

 - Tay-Sachs Disease

-- Share any information collected with your physician, and ask whether genetic counseling or DNA banking may be appropriate for you.
+- Share any information collected with your provider, and ask whether genetic counseling or DNA banking may be appropriate for you.

 We have genetic counselors available through our High-Risk Pregnancy Center.
 For more information, please call us at (314) 996-6000.